Kubernetes Command line

 k8s-worker-node-1 Ready <none> 2h v1.9.3

-Below command will provide you all the information about nodes in table view mode.
+The below command will provide you with all the information about nodes in table view mode.

 kubectl get nodes -o wide